 While we call these sawzalls as a nickname, that was actually the name of Milwaukee’s brand’s saw option.

-- Tool-Less Blade Change for easy blade changes
+- Keyless, lever-action blade clamp for quick and easy blade changes